manuel-uberti/manuel-uberti.github.io/about.md

 programming (Emacs Lisp, Clojure), writing (LaTeX, Markdown) and organising my work (Org-mode).

-Java developer by day, I have been developing JEE applications more or less since 2004, both in Italy and in the United Kingdom.
+Java developer by day, I have been developing Java EE applications more or less since 2004, both in Italy and in the United Kingdom.

 I share most of my work on [GitHub](https://github.com/manuel-uberti).